Skip to main content

 25. Young Scholars Internship Program (YSP)

 This paid internship program is aimed at students over the age of 16 interested in agriculture, food, and environmental sciences.
-Over the program’s five weeks, students will work 30 hours a week on mentor-guided research, attend workshops, visit agricultural operations, and explore careers in ag.
+Over the program’s five weeks, students will work 30 hours a week on mentor-guided research, attend workshops, visit agricultural operations, and explore careers in agriculture.

 26. Shaw Institute for Field Training (SIFT)